jmao2014/teaching/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to introduction of astrophysical research projects
+Teaching materials for astrophysical research projects
 ================================================================

 Author: `Junjie Mao <https://sites.google.com/view/junjiemao-astroph/home>`_